DevCycleHQ-Sandbox/devcycle-use-cases/docs/early-access.md

 ### 3. **Test Out Early Access Feature**

-- Ensure your demo application is running over at https://localhost:3000 by following the instructions in the [main README.md](./README.md) file.
+- Ensure your demo application is running at https://localhost:3000 by following the instructions in the [main README.md](./README.md) file.
-- Login as **developer@domain1.com** using the credentials you created in Step 1 and select the context menu by clicking on your profile image.
+- Login as **developer@domain1.com** using the credentials you created in Step 1, and select the context menu by clicking on your profile image.
   - If the DevCycle SDK has been successfully configured you should see the `Profile` menu item.
-- Now Login as **beta@domain2.com** using the credentials you created in Step 1 and select the context menu by clicking on your profile image.
+- Now Login as **beta@domain2.com** using the credentials you created in Step 1, and select the context menu by clicking on your profile image.
-  - If targetting rules have been successfully configured you should not be able to see the `Profile` menu item
+  - If targetting rules have been successfully configured you should not be able to see the `Profile` menu item.
-- Update the targetting rule for beta users by changing the serve value to Variation On
+- Update the targetting rule for beta users by changing the serve value to `Variation On`
-  - Refresh your demo app at https://localhost:3000 and the `Profile` menu item should now be visible
+  - Refresh your demo app at http://localhost:3000 and the `Profile` menu item should now be visible
 - Repeat the above process for **user@domain2.com**

 ---